Grassmannian framed bundles and generalized parabolic structures: The correspondence

+\begin{prop} The pairs $(E,{\vec g'})$ obtained from the map $C$ are semistable.
+They are stable if the representations on the symplectic side are irreducible and if $\sum_is_i< n\ell/2-\delta_0$, $\sum_it_i<n\ell/2+\delta_0$ .
+They are semistable sums if the representations on the symplectic side are reducible. \end{prop}

-\begin{proof} When the weights $\delta_{i,j}$ lie in the open interval $(-1/2, 1/2)$, by standard results for parabolic bundles, the bundle is parabolic polystable, and stable if irreducible.
-It is then, as we have seen in Proposition \ref{propp}, Grassmann-framed polystable, and stable in case of parabolic stability.
-Indeed, the same arguments can apply when the weights take values at the ends of the interval: the parabolic degree of the bundle is simply the integral of the trace of the curvature over the punctured curve; any subbundle of the flat bundle $E$ will have negative or zero curvature over $X^*$, and so the parabolic degree of the subbundle is bounded above by zero. \end{proof}
+\begin{proof} The $\bbc^*$ stability constraints follow from \ref{stconstraints}.
+When the weights $\delta_{i,j}$ lie in the open interval $(-1/2, 1/2)$, as noted above, by standard results for parabolic bundles going back to the original article of Mehta and Seshadri \cite{MS}, the bundle is parabolic polystable, and stable if irreducible.
+It is then, as we have seen in Proposition \ref{propp}, Grassmann-framed semistable, and stable in case of parabolic stability.
+The arguments of Mehta and Seshadri can apply when the weights take values at the ends of the interval: the parabolic degree is the integral of the trace of the curvature over the punctured curve, and so vanishes for our flat bundles; any subbundle of the flat bundle $E$, on the other hand, will have negative or zero curvature over $X^*$ and can only be zero if it is invariant under the connection, and so the parabolic degree of the subbundle is bounded above by zero. \end{proof}